Divyanshuve/Blinkit_Sales_analysis/README.md

 I'm thrilled to present my latest data analyst project, where I delved into the sales data of Blinkit and gained valuable insights.
 This project was a fantastic opportunity to apply my skills and enhance my expertise in data analysis.

 Tools and Techniques Used:
 To create this comprehensive dashboard, I utilized DAX, Power BI, and Excel.
 These tools allowed me to clean, analyze, and visualize the data effectively, providing valuable insights that can drive strategic decisions.
+Here’s a glimpse into the process and the outcomes:
+Process:
+1. Data Collection: Gathered sales data from various sources and consolidated it into Excel.
+2. Data Cleaning: Ensured data accuracy and consistency by cleaning and transforming the data in Excel.
+3. Data Modeling: Used DAX to create calculated columns and measures for deeper analysis.
+4. Visualization: Leveraged Power BI to design an interactive and visually appealing dashboard

 Objectives and Solutions
 1. Increase Total Sales: